 The press is filled through the door on the drum or central.
 During the central filling, the mash drains at the same time.
 It is also possible for the drum to rotate during central filling, which allows a larger amount of mash to be filled.
 But the simultaneous central filling of the mash and the rotation of the drum increase the sediment and thus have a negative impact on the quality of the wine.

 This is not such a dangerous procedure if the grapes are healthy.
 However, if the grapes are rotten or overripe, there is additional damage to the tissue of the strawberry cells, which increases the proportion of colloids that hinder the outflow of must from the drum.

-The filling of the press should be carefully planned, taking into account the specifics of the variety, year, degree of maturity, degree of rot.
-Preliminary processes in grape processing, such as stalking, pumping, maceration time, affect the pressing result to a greater extent than the pressing program itself, including pressure, cycle, and crushing of the pomace.
+The filling of the press should be carefully planned, taking into account the specifics of the variety, year, degree of maturity, and degree of rot.
+Preliminary processes in grape processing, such as stalking, pumping, and maceration time, affect the pressing result to a greater extent than the pressing program itself, including pressure, cycle, and crushing of the pomace.

-Summary on Grape Press for Wine Making
+Summary of Grape Press for Wine Making

 Grape processing machinery and equipment are very sophisticated.
 Knowing the composition of grapes and understanding the processes that take place during processing allows safe and lenient handling of grapes.
 It is not enough to have the most expensive machines if we buy them for prestige.
 New machines are making technical changes that require changing old work habits.
 However, the new equipment does not automatically guarantee higher wine quality.
 There is a lot of new knowledge that needs to be mastered.
 It is even more critical to respect the grape berry’s composition, the wines’ established character, and subordinate machines and procedures to this.